Air We Breathe

-As you read this paragraph, you’re breathing, and a forest helped make it possible.
-That’s because forests are “the lungs of the Earth,” absorbing carbon dioxide from the atmosphere and releasing oxygen that human beings need to survive.
-And forests’ influence goes beyond that simple, amazing process: We also know that they play a critical role in managing clouds, wind, humidity, air quality and rainfall patterns — in ways we are just beginning to understand.
+As you read this, you’re breathing, and a forest helped make it possible.
+That’s because forests are “the lungs of the Earth,” absorbing carbon dioxide from the atmosphere and releasing oxygen that people need to survive.
+And forests’ influence goes even further: They play a critical role in managing clouds, wind, humidity, air quality and rainfall patterns.

 Carbon dioxide and other gases in Earth’s atmosphere trap the sun’s heat.
 Too little CO2, or too much of it, and the planet can’t support life.
 Forests help make sure the amount of CO2 in the atmosphere is just right.
-Over hundreds of millions of years, forests have perfected the ability to capture CO2 from the air through photosynthesis — including much of the extra carbon generated by human activities.
+Over hundreds of millions of years, forests have perfected the ability to capture CO2 — including much of the extra carbon generated by human activities.

-Forests are economic engines — with an incredible amount of horsepower.
-For example, almost one in four people depends on forests for their livelihoods in some way.
-Every year, people trade more than US$ 300 billion worth of forest products like timber, bamboo, fruits and mushrooms.
-And the biodiversity found within forests is key to new medical discoveries, with nature-based products accounting for an estimated 42% of the revenue generated from the world’s top-selling pharmaceuticals.
+Nearly one in four people depends on forests for their livelihoods in some way.
+Every year, people trade more than US$ 300 billion worth of forest products like timber and fruits.
+And many forests contain the key to new medical discoveries, with nature-based products accounting for about 42% of the revenue of the world’s top-selling pharmaceuticals.